fixie-ai/ai-jsx/packages/docs/docs/guides/jsx.md

 }
 ```

 However, this may vary based on your project's other ESM settings.
+For more information on TSConfig options, check out the [TypeScript docs](https://www.typescriptlang.org/tsconfig).